 The immediate parent undertaking is North West Electricity Networks (Finance) Ltd, a company incorporated and registered in the United Kingdom.
-The registered address of the immediate parent is Borron Street, Stockport, Cheshire SK1 2JD.
+The address of the immediate parent undertaking is Borron Street, Stockport, Cheshire SK1 2JD.

-The ultimate parent undertaking is NWEN (Jersey), a company incorporated and registered in Jersey.
+The ultimate parent undertaking is North West Electricity Networks (Jersey) Ltd ("NWEN (Jersey)"), a company incorporated and registered in Jersey.
 The address of the ultimate parent company is: 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.

 This Group is the smallest group in which the results of the Company are consolidated.
-The registered address of the Group is Borron Street, Stockport, Cheshire SK1 2JD.
+The consolidated financial statements of this Group are available to the public and may be obtained from Borron Street, Stockport, Cheshire SK1 2JD.

 The largest group in which the results of the Company are consolidated is that headed by NWEN (Jersey).
+The consolidated financial statements of this Group are available to the public and may be obtained from 44 Esplanade, St Helier, Jersey, Channel Islands, JE4 9WG.

-Following a staged acquisition, there was a change in ownership of the shares in NWEN (Jersey) during the year and, therefore, a change in the ultimate controlling parties of the Company.
+The ownership of the shares in NWEN (Jersey) and, therefore, the ultimate controlling parties of the Company are: